-A successful peatland restoration project draws to a close as funding success for another is announced in the Forest of Bowland Area of Outstanding Natural Beauty (AONB).
+A successful peatland restoration project draws to a close as funding success for another is announced in the Forest of Bowland National Landscape (National Landscape).

-The Forest of Bowland AONB Partnership announces £200,000 peatland funding from the Nature for Climate Peatland Discovery Grant scheme.
+The Forest of Bowland National Landscape Partnership announces £200,000 peatland funding from the Nature for Climate Peatland Discovery Grant scheme.
 This allows the Partnership to continue the recent success of the Pennine PeatLIFE project, which has restored 250 hectares of peatland.

 In the recently announced Discovery Grants, the Forest of Bowland has been awarded £200,000 as part of a successful £418,000 bid with the National Trust, Cumbria Peat Partnership and Lancashire Peat Partnership.
 The bid was submitted through the Great North Bog initiative; a landscape-scale approach to upland peatland restoration and conservation across nearly 7,000 square kilometres of peatland soils in the Protected Landscapes of northern England.

-This funding will enable the Partnership to survey 8,500 ha of peatland – including Historic Environment features – to establish baseline data for the condition of deep peat in the AONB.
+This funding will enable the Partnership to survey 8,500 ha of peatland – including Historic Environment features – to establish baseline data for the condition of deep peat in the National Landscape.
 Within that area, 20 sites covering over 2000 ha will be surveyed in more detail to produce restoration plans.
-The funding in Forest of Bowland AONB will be match-funded by United Utilities and by a private landowner.
+The funding in Forest of Bowland National Landscape will be match-funded by United Utilities and by a private landowner.

 This project is funded by the Nature for Climate Peatland Grant Scheme (NCPGS) which provides funding to restore peatlands in the uplands and lowlands of England.